precice/community-training/fsi-workflow/01_solidMesh/tasks.md

 - Click `File` -> `Import...`.
 - Select the STEP file `naca2312.step`.
-- In newer FreeCAD versions, a dialog will be shown.
+- In newer FreeCAD versions, a pop-up dialog will be shown.
 Click `OK` with the default options.

 ![FreeCAD: Import geometry](./images/PD_import.png)

-An object named `Open CASCADE STEP Translator 7.5 1` should appear on the left and you should see the wing.
+An object named `Open CASCADE STEP Translator 7.5 1` should appear on the left, a wing-shaped object should appear rendered.
 Drag and drop this object into `Body`.
 This should appear as a `BaseFeature` entry under the `Body`.

 ![FreeCAD: BaseFeature](./images/PD_BF.png)